 What Is PPC?

 PPC stands for Pay-per-click, and it is an online advertising strategy.
 As the name implies an advertiser pay for their ads based on the number of clicks they get on their ad.
-PPC is the most popular and preferred way among businesses owners nowadays as they don’t want to just display their ads, but they also want people to take the desired action.
+PPC is the most popular and preferred way among business owners nowadays as they don’t want to just display their ads, but they also want people to take the desired action.
 From a perspective of a marketer, PPC is a much better way of investing in your ads and business.

 To understand what is PPC in a better way, here is the list of elements that are a PPC campaign that will make things clear for you: